owulveryck/blog/content/post/software1.5.md

 And what makes the software 2.0 so specific?
 The amount of weights is so important that it cannot be determined manually.
 They are determined empirically.
 And a computer is faster than any human in this learning process.

-## Example of a software 2.0: Deep learning
+# Example of a software 2.0: Deep learning

 Neuron networks are the perfect representation of the software 2.0.
-In my last [blog post](/2017/10/29/about-recurrent-neural-network-shakespeare-and-go.html) I have implemented a neural network in pure go.
+In my last [blog post](/2017/10/29/about-recurrent-neural-network-shakespeare-and-go.html) I have implemented a recurrent neural network in pure go.

+My toy is working, I do not have the expected results: the generated text is poor and repetitive (for example it generates: `hello, the the the the the the...`).
+Vanillas RNNs are suffering from the [vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) which is most likely the root cause of my problems.

+One solution is to change the core model for a more robust network called __L__ong __S__hort __T__erm __M__emory network (LSTM for short).

+The software 2.0 will be an implementation of the equations described

 _Sidenote about go_: I am a gopher and an Ops.
 I really like go because I find it easy and fun to do fancy stuffs.
 But actually go is not the first choice when we talk about machine learning.
 My goal is to write a kind of portable virtual machine for software 2.0.
 I will not explain this in details in this post why go, and anything about software 2.0; But the facilities offered by the go language in order to reach my goal.

-### LSTM
+## LSTM

 LSTM are a bit more complex than vanilla RNN.
 Therefore, a naive go implementation as made for the RNN will be a harder.